Table of Contents

 32. Therefore, just as workplace officers are diverse in their thinking, there are no exact actions that are constant.

+33. The officers, who can modify their attitude in relation to their leader, will succeed and may be called a natural born and proficient follower and leader of the 3rd level.
 34. The six hierarchies of controls (Elimination, Substitution, Isolation, Engineering, administration, PPE) are not always equally enforced; the 3 levels of structure make way for each other in turn.
 There are good days and bad; organisation has its periods of highs and lows.
 As clever leaders, officers and workers, who are skilled in the art of safety, they need to understand that cycles come and go, that by staying focused and committed to the safety commitments, and who have clear and achievable goals, they will succeed.

 VII.
 Development of Policy and Procedure